 Parent PLUS Loans are federal student loans taken out by parents to fund a dependent’s education.
 To qualify, you must be a biological or adoptive parent of a dependent attending school at least half-time, and you need to be able to pass a credit check.

 These loans also come with an upfront loan fee that is taken out of each disbursement as a percentage of the loan amount.
 The current loan fee is 4.236%.

 - You can qualify for a fixed interest rate of 7.08%, and loan limits are generous and up to the cost of tuition minus other aid.

 - You can repay Parent PLUS Loans over 10 to 25 years.

-Disadvantages of Parent PLUS Loans are pretty obvious as well, and can include:
+The disadvantages of Parent PLUS Loans are pretty obvious as well and can include:

 - Loan fees add to the long-term costs of Parent PLUS Loans.

 - These loans don’t come with any grace period.
 You can request a deferment while your child is enrolled at least half-time and for an additional six months after your child graduates, leaves school, or drops below half-time enrollment.
 However, interest will still accrue during this time.

 Private Loans for Parents — Pros and Cons